ahnpj/incident-response-and-investigations/README.md

 Inside each category, every subfolder is a **fully self-contained incident scenario**.
 Each one documents a single case from initial signal through validation, scoping, and response considerations.

 👉 **Follow the investigation walkthrough first**
-Begin with `investigation-walkthrough.md` inside an investigation folder to see how the analyst identified, pivoted on, and validated evidence step by step.
+Begin with `investigation-walkthrough.md` inside an investigation folder to see how I identified, pivoted on, and validated evidence step by step.

 👉 **Review findings and conclusions**
 Move to the `case-report.md` and `incident-summary.md` to understand what happened, what was confirmed, and why it mattered — from both technical and high-level perspectives.